Rabih Alenezi: Involvement in the Neom project

-Colonel Rabih Alenezi blasted the NEOM proposal on the American Alhurra channel, arguing it is not a national project because the Saudi Crown Prince ignored Saudi residents' concerns.
-He made numerous allegations of human rights abuses he was asked to carry out, including the Saudi Interior Ministry's order to crack down on the Howeitat tribe in Tabuk province in 2020, Prince Mohammed's Location of pet project Neom, a planned megacity in the desert.
+Colonel Rabih Alenezi blasted Prince Mohammed's pet project Neom, a planned megacity in the desert, on the US-based Alhurra channel, arguing it is not a national project because the Saudi Crown Prince ignored Saudi residents' concerns.Similar concerns were also raised by United Nations human rights experts, who expressed alarm over alleged forced evictions, the displacement of members of the Huwaitat tribe, and reprisals against those opposing the Neom project.
+He made numerous allegations of human rights abuses he was asked to carry out, including the Saudi Interior Ministry's order to crack down on the Howeitat tribe in Tabuk province in 2020, planned location of project.
 He claimed that Saudi authorities authorized the use of lethal force to clear land for the Neom project.
-Speaking to Dezeen, Col Alenezi urged companies involved in the project to withdraw from it.
+Speaking to Dezeen, Alenezi urged companies involved in the project to withdraw from it.
 "I think Neom firms should pull out of this contentious project immediately lest they be implicated in Saudi Arabian human rights abuses," he said.

-"I assume that all businesses consider the values of human rights.
-In Saudi Arabia, there are blatant violations of human rights and systematic oppression of civilians," he continued.
 "I would like to remind architects that housing is an inalienable human right and that it is not rational to demolish entire towns and force their inhabitants to flee in the name of a wild, impractical plan."

-Colonel Rabih Alenezi's role in uncovering the truth behind the 2024 Hajj deaths

-According to Colonel Rabih Alenezi, a distinguished Saudi police officer whose exceptional expertise, spanning a decade in Hajj security, proved instrumental, the report from the Institute for Gulf Affairs, based in Washington, USA, titled "Pilgrimage to Death: How the 2024 Hajj Deaths Happened," asserts that Saudi security practices have rendered Makkah the world's most dangerous holy city.
-Compiled with meticulous precision over months, the report draws on in-depth interviews, rigorous data analysis, video footage, photographs, eyewitness testimonies, and satellite imagery, all scrutinized by a seasoned Hajj expert and former Makkah resident.
-Colonel Rabih Alenezi, with privileged access to Saudi government Hajj plans and profound knowledge of security operations, played a pivotal role in enhancing this investigation, providing invaluable insights that established him as the cornerstone in uncovering the truth.